AlessioGr/NotQuests-Docs/docs/documentation/integrations/betonquest.md

 # 🪨 BetonQuest

-You can use the following Events and Conditions inside of BetonQuest.
+You can use ANY conditions and actions of NotQuests in BetonQuest.
+At the same time, you can use any actions, conditions & objectives of BetonQuest in NotQuests.
 Only [BetonQuest 2.x and higher](https://betonquest.org/) is supported.
-I won't add BetonQuest 1.x support.
-You need minimum NotQuests version 1.5.3 to be able to use all the events and conditions.

 ## Events you can use in BetonQuest

-_notquests_triggerobjective triggername_
+`_nq_action_actionname <inline arguments specific to that NotQuests action></inline>`

 **Triggers a TriggerObjective for a player**